 Results of microdermabrasion are similar to those of light chemical peels and the results are not great as it only goes as deep as the epidermis.
 Mild redness occurs after treatment but otherwise there is minimal downtime after this procedure.
 For best results 5 or 6 treatments may be needed every 1 to 2 weeks.

 Follow your doctor's instructions about how to take care of your skin after you go home.
 Doing so helps your skin heal and prevents complications such as infection.

 Complications of dermabrasion may include any of the following:

 - Changes in skin color or blotchiness of the skin

 Dermabrasion combined with laser resurfacing is called lasabrasion.

 Lasers are an effective tool for eliminating wrinkles.
 One advantage of lasers over other resurfacing methods is their ability to tighten the skin.
-A successful procedure can make patients look 10 to 20 years younger, and the results can last for up to 10 years.
+A successful procedure can make people look 10 to 20 years younger, and the results can last for up to 10 years.

 The procedure helps most around the eyes, nose, and mouth, and can also be done on the neck.
-Laser therapy can also be effective for acne scars, spider veins, and age sports that are widespread on the face.
+Laser therapy can also be effective for acne scars, spider veins, and age spots that are widespread on the face.